vengi-voxel/vengi/docs/voxconvert/Examples.md

 Imports a 2d image and applies depth to it.

-`./vengi-voxconvert --image-as-volume --image-as-volume-max-depth 8 --image-as-volume-both-sides true --input infile.png --output output.vox`
+`./vengi-voxconvert -set voxformat_imageimporttype 2 -set voxformat_imagevolumemaxdepth 8 -set voxformat_imagevolumebothsides true --input infile.png --output output.vox`

 Import given input image as volume.
 Uses a depth map to make a volume out of the image.
-The depth map R channel is using values from 0 (black) to white (255) resulting in voxel heights from 1 to max-height (see `--image-as-volume-max-depth`).
+The depth map R channel is using values from 0 (black) to white (255) resulting in voxel heights from 1 to max-height (see `voxformat_imagevolumemaxdepth`).

 The `--input` with e.g. `infile.png` will pick the depth map next to the image path called `infile-dm.png` as depth map.